 The fact is that we don’t know enough yet about the health impact of microplastics.
 Therefore it’s better to be safe than sorry.

 How can you remove microplastics from tap water at home?

 First of all, the smallest microplastics measured by Orb in tap water were about 2.5 micrometres, although most considerably bigger.
 It’s important to understand the size as this will impact the type of filtering required.

-There are three types of filters that will help remove microplastics of this size:
+There are two types of filters that will help remove microplastics of this size:

-- Carbon Blocks faucet filters: The most efficient ones, such as TAPP 2 remove 100% of all known microplastics.
+- Carbon Blocks faucet filters: The most efficient ones, such as TAPP 2 (sold as Flo Faucet in the US) remove 100% of all known microplastics.

 - Reverse Osmosis filters: Can filter down to to 0.001 micron so will remove all known microplastics, but are more expensive and require maintenance.

 Make sure that the filter specifically specifies microplastics filtration and that there are independent test results to support it.

 As we don’t know enough about microplastics in drinking water yet, there is no definite answer.
 For most circumstances, a low micron rated carbon block filter is an affordable and environmentally friendly way to keep the family safe from microplastics.
 Note that most carbon block filters have not been tested for microplastics.